Powell Liberty Historical Society

 Description

 Louise Cornish, a key figure in saving the Martin-Perry house and founding the Powell historical society, passed away on Dec.
 1, 2000.
 As a direct descendant of the pilgrims and early Powell settlers, she felt it was important to preserve Powell history.
 This, along with her love of teaching, storytelling, family genealogy, and volunteering for the Delaware County Historical and Genealogical Society led to her saving the Martin-Perry House.
-Her daughters Jo Cornish-Gerwig and Janet Wartman worked on the society's newsletter and she wrote several articles covering people, land, and homes in the area and expressed her belief in the importance of passing down family stories.

 KeyWords